Sustainable Cooks

 • (If using bags), carefully remove excess air, and seal completely.
 Place flat on a baking sheet and freeze for 4 hours.

-• To save space, stack frozen bags of juice on top of each other in the freezer.
+• To save space, stack frozen bags of juice on top of each other in the freezer or stacked vertically in a small container.

 How to Freeze Orange Zest